ooominds/Error-correction-mechanisms-in-language-learning/README.md

 ## Contributors

 This package was written by Adnane Ez-zizi.
-Petar Milin provided the implementation of the Rescorla-Wagner algorithm (`all_learning.R`).
+Petar Milin provided the implementation of the Rescorla-Wagner algorithm (`all_learning.R`) and checked code consistency throughout the package.